 Baby Steps: Make Sure Some of Them Are to the Eye Doctor

 Did you know that children should have their first eye exam before they can even walk?
 That’s right, babies should have their eyes checked at a mere 6-months of age.
 Experts share why.

 Computer Vision Syndrome: Kids, Computers and Digital Eye Damage

 In today's digital age, Computer Vision Syndrome (CVS) is becoming a bigger threat, especially to students.
-Learning how to moniter your child's time in front of the computer is crucial to their eye health and academic success.
+Learning how to protect students from the condition is crucial to their eye health and academic success.

 Eye Exam Leads to Life-Saving Diagnosis for Little Boy

 Could a routine eye exam reveal something even a brain scan missed?
 This one did.
 The results?
 A healthy, happy nine-year-old boy with a renewed promise for a healthy life.